FirmwGuy/CEP/docs/L0_KERNEL/topics/NATIVE-TYPES.md

 - geom:VECTOR3D, img:RGBA8
 - text:UTF8, hash:SHA256

 The kernel doesn’t interpret those bytes.
 Enzymes (code that knows the domain) and higher layers decide what a tag means.
-This keeps the kernel small and predictable, while letting meaning, schemas, and conversions evolve freely in L1+.
+This keeps the kernel small and predictable, while letting meaning, schemas, and conversions evolve freely in upper-layer packs.

 ---

 ## 2) Technical Specification

 Goal: make L0 deterministic and simple by treating payloads as opaque bytes and attaching only a cepDT tag.
-All rich typing (fields, units, constraints, shapes) is modeled in L1+ as regular cells and links.
+All rich typing (fields, units, constraints, shapes) is modeled in upper-layer packs as regular cells and links.

 ### 2.1 Data Model at L0